Dave-team/Knowledge-base/Business-Intelligence/DBT.md

 - We can add a better Continious Integration process to our workflow: https://docs.getdbt.com/docs/dbt-cloud/using-dbt-cloud/cloud-enabling-continuous-integration-with-github/
 - Generate docs by enabling the setting on the DBT Cloud job
 - We have the option to add Redshift customizations to improve model performance in DBT
+-	Always remember that all models need to be run before the final query can be run – e.g. stg, then inter and only then dim or fact

 ## DBT set-up
+### Command line
+**General**
+-	Install DBT in my user directory on my local machine.
+This creates a .dbt folder that is hidden by default (go to folder to find it)
+-	Set up a profile: this contains info on how DBT connects to DWH, it is stored in profiles.yml and should sit within the .dbt directory.
+This is for both dev and prod – when using DBT Cloud, only Dev as that’s the only thing we run on the local machine.
+Becomes it lives on my local machine, there is no need to worry about security here
+-	Create a project: DBT init.
+This creates a new folder in the path.
+Each project folder in DBT consists of:
+  -	Models: .sql files (each model is a single SELECT statement)
+  -	A project file: dbt_project.yml which species how DBT operates on the project
+  -	Macros: this is logic that can be applied throughout the project

+**Git**
+-	In Github, create a repo for DBT.
+This does not need to include anything
+-	Clone that repo to your local machine – this creates a new folder
+-	Copy the DBT project folder (i.e. what was created after dbt init) into the local repo folder
+-	Create new DBT models, macros, update project etc. in the repo folder.
+Note here that we can do the same thing if we use Atom <> Github integration
+-	DBT run after the directory is changed to the dbt repo folder.
+This should be a dev run
+-	Then, in the same local repo folder we want to commit to master (and the master branch is the one connected to DBT Cloud):
+  -	Git add .
+  -	Git commit –m “Commit message”
+  -	Git push

 with {{ distinct_source(source=source('gitlab_dotcom', 'gitlab_subscriptions'))}},